Common Sleep Problems among Older Adults

 - Poor concentration

-A person with a diagnosis of Insomnia has sleep problems at least 3 times a week for at least 3 months.
+A person is said to have insomnia when they have sleep problems at least 3 times a week for at least 3 months.

 People with insomnia often have mental health problems, such as depression.